RISE-Dependable-Transport-Systems/WayWise/README.md

 It is developed within research projects at the RISE Dependable Transport Systems group to investigate the use of autonomous vehicles (rc cars, tractors, drones) and, especially, related functional safety as well as cybersecurity risks and opportunities they bring, in various use cases (road traffic, agriculture, maritime).
 It has roots in the [RISE Self-Driving Vehicle Platform (SDVP)](https://github.com/RISE-Dependable-Transport-Systems/rise_sdvp), originally developed by Benjamin Vedder, but was redesigned and rewritten based on C++ and Qt targeting commercial-of-the-shelf hardware (instead of custom hardware and firmware).
 The library is used to build the brains on-vehicle and the control application counterpart on the desktop.
+Vehicle and control application communicate with each other using the [MAVLINK protocol](https://mavlink.io/), which is implemented using [MAVSDK](http://mavsdk.io/).
-It does not target production readiness but exploring specific use cases by rapid prototyping.
+WayWise does not target production readiness but exploring specific use cases by rapid prototyping.

 Main authors are (firstname.lastname@ri.se):
 - Marvin Damschen